Shafiqur Rahman (general)

-Shafiqur Rahman was a three-star rank Bangladesh Army officer who served as the Chief of General Staff of the Army until his retirement.
+Shafiqur Rahman OSP, SPP, afwc, psc is a retired three star general of Bangladesh Army who served as the Chief of General Staff.
 He is the former Director General of Special Security Force (SSF), the agency in charge of protecting the Prime Minister of Bangladesh, and also served as Director of Military Operations (DMO) at Army Headquarters.

 Early life and education

 Shafiqur Rahman was born on 31 December 1962 in Shariatpur District, East Pakistan, Pakistan.
 He was commissioned in the Infantry Corps of the Bangladesh Army from the 11th BMA Long Course on 21 December 1984.
 Rahman completed OPCW Advance Course in the Netherlands, Junior Staff Course in Pakistan, Command & General Staff Course in the Philippines, and OPCW Basic Course in Romania.
 He graduated from the Defence Services Command and Staff College and completed the Army War Course at the National Defence College.
 He completed a master's degree in Defense Studies from National University of Bangladesh.
 He completed another Masters on War Studies from Bangladesh University of Professionals and received a Chancellor's Award for his masters work.